CADLabs/ethereum-economic-model/ROADMAP.md

 ### Follow-on extensions / analysis

 * Use the differing annualized profit yields as an input for an agent-based model to study the possible centralisation of validators in staking pools over time.

-## 5. Introduce live data to the model initial states

-### Description

-The current model uses static datasets for the initial states.
-An API is used to get the number of active validators and ETH staked balance, as the historical ETH supply and price come from a static CSV that needs to be updated regularly.

-Change the initial states from static datasets automatically updated values from a live source.

-### What’s required to make it happen

-* Update the number of active validators and ETH staked balance from an API to a live source.
-* Update the ETH average gas price from a CSV file to a live source.
-* Update the ETH block rewards from a CSV file to a live source.
-* Update the daily ETH price from a CSV file to a live source.
-* Update the daily ETH supply from a CSV file to a live source.
-* Update the daily MEV extracted from a JSON file to a live source.

-### Outcomes

-Turn the model a real "live digital twin", enabling the integration and automated updated with recent blockchain data.

-### Follow-on extensions / analysis

-* Integrate live blockchain data to test the model outputs with past data.